Curriculum Picks for Our 9th Grade Homeschool

-- 11:00 am: math
+- 11:00 am: Math

 - 11:20 am: English/writing

-- 11:40 am: science
+- 11:40 am: Science

-- 12:00 pm: literature
+- 12:00 pm: Literature

 - 12:20 pm: Spanish

-- 12:40 pm: history
+- 12:40 pm: History

-Now 20 minutes does not seem like a lot but there are days where instructions will take 10 minutes and other days it can go on for 40 minutes.
+Now 20 minutes does not seem like a lot but there are days when instructions will take 10 minutes and other days it can go on for 40 minutes.
 It usually works out in the end and if I have to resume instructions after lunch, it isn’t a big deal.

 If you decide to follow our lesson plans you may notice some weeks missing.
 This is when we take our vacations.
 Because we don’t take off for holidays like Labor Day, Veteran’s Day, New Year’s Day, etc…, we can afford to take off a week here and there.
 Keep in mind that we also start our homeschooling earlier as well.